kubevirt/kubevirt.core/README.md

 To learn how to maintain / become a maintainer of this collection, refer to the [Maintainer guidelines](https://docs.ansible.com/ansible/devel/community/maintainers.html).

+## Release policy

+The release policy of the collection can be found at [docs/releasing.md](docs/releasing.md).

 ## Governance

 The process of decision making in this collection is based on discussing and finding consensus among participants.